mdn/content/files/en-us/web/javascript/index.md

 This section is dedicated to the JavaScript language itself, and not the parts that are specific to Web pages or other host environments.
 For information about {{Glossary("API","APIs")}} that are specific to Web pages, please see [Web APIs](/en-US/docs/Web/API) and {{Glossary("DOM")}}.

 The standards for JavaScript are the [ECMAScript Language Specification](https://tc39.es/ecma262/) (ECMA-262) and the [ECMAScript Internationalization API specification](https://tc39.es/ecma402/) (ECMA-402).
-The JavaScript documentation throughout MDN is based on the latest draft versions of ECMA-262 and ECMA-402.
-And in cases where some [proposals for new ECMAScript features](https://github.com/tc39/proposals) have already been implemented in browsers, documentation and examples in MDN articles may use some of those new features.
+As soon as one browser implements a feature, we try to document it.
+This means that cases where some [proposals for new ECMAScript features](https://github.com/tc39/proposals) have already been implemented in browsers, documentation and examples in MDN articles may use some of those new features.
+Most of the time, this happens between the [stages](https://tc39.es/process-document/) 3 and 4.

 Do not confuse JavaScript with the [Java programming language](<https://en.wikipedia.org/wiki/Java_(programming_language)>).
 Both "Java" and "JavaScript" are trademarks or registered trademarks of Oracle in the U.S. and other countries.
 However, the two programming languages have very different syntax, semantics, and use.